-Valuing Your Accounting Business
+Valuing Your Accounting Practice

 The financial climate across the US has been thriving over the past ten years.
 Unemployment rates are near record low and small business owners are optimistic about the future.
 Regardless of what is taking place on Wall Street, the number of small businesses continues to increase.
 One of the industries that has flourished is the accounting industry.
 This article addresses market multiples to apply when valuing your accounting business and how to potentially increase the value of your business prior to a potential transaction.